Jsumme1/shoppers-paradise/README.md

 # shoppers-paradise

-## This app creates an employee tracker database with a command line user interface.
+## This app creates an the back end database management for an e-commerce site.
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)